veelvili-tech/Bank-Customer-Churn-Prediction/README.md

 - Cross-validation stability

 Key outcome:
-Random Forest delivered the best balance between performance, stability, and interpretability, making it the preferred model for deployment.
+**Random Forest** delivered the best balance between **performance, stability, and interpretability**, making it the preferred model for deployment.

 # Model Insights (What Drives Churn?)